-In connection with the Business Combination, we entered into the Tax Receivable Agreement, which generally provides for the payment by it of 85% of certain tax savings, if any, that we recognize as a result of these increases in tax basis and certain other tax attributes of ProKidney LP and tax benefits related to entering into the Tax Receivable Agreement.
-These payments are the obligation of ProKidney Corp. and not of ProKidney LP.
+In connection with the Business Combination, we entered into the Tax Receivable Agreement, which generally provides for the payment by it of 85% of certain tax savings, if any, that we recognize as a result of these increases in tax basis and certain other tax attributes of PKLP and tax benefits related to entering into the Tax Receivable Agreement.
+These payments are the obligation of ProKidney Corp. and not of PKLP.
 The actual increase in our allocable share of ProKidney's tax basis in its assets, as well as the amount and timing of any payments under the Tax Receivable Agreement, will vary depending upon a number of factors, including the timing of exchanges, the market price of the Class A ordinary share at the time of the exchange, the extent to which such exchanges are taxable and the amount and timing of the recognition of our income.
 Many of the factors that will determine the amount of payments that we will make under the Tax Receivable Agreement are outside of our control and such payments, if any, could be substantial and could have a material adverse effect on our financial condition.
-Even assuming, among other things, that there are no material changes in relevant tax law, that ProKidney LP's enterprise value is equal to the enterprise value that was agreed to in the Business Combination at the time all Post-Combination ProKidney Common Units are exchanged, and that there are significant future redemptions or exchanges of Post-Combination ProKidney Common Units, payments under the Tax Receivable Agreement are not expected to be material because ProKidney LP does not currently (i) plan to migrate business operations to the United States, or (ii) otherwise anticipate tax benefits outside of the United States from redemptions or exchanges of Post-Combination ProKidney LP outside the United States.
-In addition, because ProKidney LP does not currently have business operations in the United States and does not expect to generate significant operating revenues in the near future, if at all, payments under the Tax Receivable Agreement in the near future, if any, are not expected to be material changes in relevant tax law, then payments under the Tax Receivable Agreement will generally reduce the amount of overall cash flow that might have otherwise been available to us.
+Even assuming, among other things, that there are no material changes in relevant tax law, that PKLP's enterprise value is equal to the enterprise value that was agreed to in the Business Combination at the time all ProKidney Common Units are exchanged, and that there are significant future redemptions or exchanges of ProKidney Common Units, payments under the Tax Receivable Agreement are not expected to be material because PKLP does not currently (i) plan to migrate business operations to the United States, or (ii) otherwise anticipate tax benefits outside of the United States from redemptions or exchanges of ProKidney Common Units that would trigger obligations under the Tax Receivable Agreement based upon the intended operations of PKLP outside the United States.
+In addition, because PKLP does not currently have business operations in the United States and does not expect to generate significant operating revenues in the near future, if at all, payments under the Tax Receivable Agreement in the near future, if any, are not expected to be material.
+If, contrary to current intended business operations and strategy, the business operations are migrated to the United States, the business operations outside of the United States change, or there are material changes in relevant tax law, then payments under the Tax Receivable Agreement could be material.
+Any payments made by us under the Tax Receivable Agreement will generally reduce the amount of overall cash flow that might have otherwise been available to us.
 To the extent that we are unable to make timely payments under the Tax Receivable Agreement for any reason, the unpaid amounts will be deferred and will accrue interest until paid.
-Furthermore, our future obligation to make payments under the Tax Receivable Agreement.
+Furthermore, our future obligation to make payments under the Tax Receivable Agreement could make it a less attractive target for an acquisition, particularly in the case of an acquirer that cannot use some or all of the tax benefits that may be deemed realized under the Tax Receivable Agreement.